 My husband has just been put on a salt-restricted diet due to a heart attack.
 I have no trouble finding or inventing low salt recipes but I'm curious if he will eventually not miss the salt.
 He salts everything (at least he did before I got rid of the salt shaker) so it's going to be a big change for him.
 I personally never could stand anything salty so it won't make a difference to me.

-By thursday_next from IN
+By Anna from IN

 My sister in law changed my brother over to no salt.
 It looks and tastes like salt and he didn't even notice.

 Try adding a little powdered mustard to replace some of the salt.
 The mustard is zingy and helps to bring out the other flavours in the dish.
 Also try adding a little olive oil and red wine vinegar to your dishes.
-His tastebuds will adjust to the lower or no salt.
-It takes about 2 weeks.
-My hubby and I have been on low salt for 3 years.
-When I eat something salty now, it feels like it burns my mouth.

 The no salt stuff I bought tastes like metal shavings, nasty.